carnegie/QTG_Finder/README.md

 |Gene3 in QTL2|
 |…|

-2. Make sure you have pre-calculated models "AT_model.dat" or "OS_model.dat" in the same directory.
+2. Make sure you have unzipped pre-calculated models "AT_model.dat" or "OS_model.dat" to your working directory.
 "AT_model.dat" is the Arabidopsis model.
-"OS_model.dat”is the rice model
+"OS_model.dat”is the rice model.

 3. Usage ="QTG_Finder_predict.py -gl QTL_gene_list -sp species_abbreviation" <br />
 QTL_gene_list: this is the list of QTL genes to be ranked.
 See 'SSQ_batch_QTL_genes.csv' for a example <br />